 I built one of these tools, so I'll be upfront about that.
 I'll do my best to be fair about what each one does well and where it falls short, including my own.

-AEO tools track how AI systems like ChatGPT, Gemini, Claude, and Perplexity respond to prompts about your brand or category.
+AEO tools track how AI systems like ChatGPT, Claude, Perplexity, and Google AI Overviews respond to prompts about your brand or category.
 The category has grown fast: a year ago there were a handful of products.
 Now there are more than a dozen.
 Most do roughly the same thing.
 The differences that matter are in pricing, how they handle multi-client agency work, and what they do with the data beyond just showing you a number.

 Here's what's worth using in 2026.